Philosophy, Application and Jurisdiction

 Participation on a student conduct and mediation board represents one of the clearest examples of meaningful student involvement in institutional self-governance at Salem State University.
 Board members are dedicated to the maintenance of a system which keeps in mind the needs of the university in preserving an atmosphere of order conducive to the pursuit of educational goals and, at the same time, one which fully protects the rights of all members of the community.

-The overall administration of discipline at the university is the responsibility of Student Life in cooperation with the Student Government Association.
+The overall administration of discipline at the university is the responsibility of Dean of Students office in cooperation with the Student Government Association.

 The regulations and any amendments shall apply to all part-time and full-time undergraduate, graduate and continuing education students at Salem State University, and shall be considered part of the conditions of admission and enrollment of such students.
 Unless students have officially withdrawn from the university, they are assumed to be in continuous enrollment, including students on a leave of absence.
 As such, they are subject to the disciplinary regulations and procedures which follow.